gitlabhq/gitlabhq/doc/development/frontend.md

   * Double click the downloaded file and follow the instructions that will appear in your screen.
   * Once you see "The installation was successful" you can close the installer.
-  * Open Virtualbox from you application folder.
+  * Open VirtualBox from you application folder.

 4. To run Windows see Microsoft Edge and versions of IE8 through IE11 section.
 5. To run Ubuntu see Ubuntu section.